All About Sedums

 - dry tolerant.

 All thrive in full sun with good drainage.
-Ground cover types do a good job of suppressing weeds.
+Ground cover types do an excellent job of suppressing weeds.
 Sedums are a fall color favorite of our designers because they work in so many landscapes.
 They will make even the driest, rocky bed look lush.

-Two we love for their great show of color are:
+Two sedums love for their great show of color are:

 Autumn Fire Stonecrop: with rich rosy-pink flowers that age to a coppery red.
 Good fresh or dried for arrangements.

-One grower, Monrovia says, “Once gardeners discover the multitude of fascinating shapes and colors — and how easy these plants are to grow — they will be sold on adding them to their planting palette.”
+One grower, Monrovia says, “Once gardeners discover the multitude of fascinating shapes and colors—and how easy these plants are to grow— they will be sold on adding them to their planting palette.”
 Sedums will also do well in containers!
-There are so many varieties so you’ll find plenty of options to choose from in various colors.
+There are such wide varieties, so you’ll find plenty of options in various colors.